ZeroDeth/derekkedziora.github.io/_posts/2017-03-09-authentic-texts.md

 ---
 title: Authentic Texts
-description: Some sample texts from the US that illustrate strong and poor language usage
+description: Some sample texts from the US that illustrate both good and bad writing
 tags:
  - critical reading
  - writing